MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-security-workspace.md

 ### Advanced settings (preview)

-Use [advanced settings (preview)](../security/advanced-settings.md) to configure  HTTP headers of your site quickly and efficiently, configure Content security policy (CSP), Cross origin resource sharing (CORS), cookies, and permissions.
+Use [advanced settings (preview)](../security/advanced-settings.md) to configure  HTTP headers of your site quickly and efficiently, configure Content Security Policy (CSP), Cross Origin Resource Sharing (CORS), cookies, permissions, and more.